- City Departments

 Presentation to City Commission

-All competitive bidding or competitive proposal solicitations shall be presented to the City Commission for their consideration prior to advertisement.
+All sealed competitive solicitations (IFBs, RFPs, & RFQs in excess of $25,000) shall be presented to the City Commission for their consideration prior to advertisement.

 Advertisement for Bids Required

-Notice of the competitive bid shall be advertised in accordance with the requirements of the Florida Statutes, as may be amended from time to time.
-All of the City’s formal solicitation notices shall be publicly advertised at least once in a newspaper of general circulation and on the City’ website, and on BidSync.
-Vendors registered on BidSync shall be able to download solicitations directly from the website and shall automatically receive notifications for solicitations that they are registered for.
+Notice of the sealed competitive solicitation shall be advertised in accordance with the requirements of the Florida Statutes, as may be amended from time to time.
+Formal solicitation notices shall be publicly advertised at least once in a newspaper of general circulation and on the City’ website, and on Bonfire.
+Vendors registered on Bonfire shall be able to download solicitations directly from the website and shall automatically receive notifications for solicitations that they are registered for.

 Sureties on Performance

-For all competitive bids seeking commodities or services in excess of $200,000 the chief procurement officer or appropriate staff person shall include as a requirement of such advertised bids a performance bond in the total contract amount.
-The chief procurement officer, in his or her discretion, may require such performance bonds for bids seeking commodities or services in an amount of $200,000 or less.
+Pursuant to F.S. § 255.05, for all competitive solicitations for the construction of a public building or public work in excess of $200,000 the Chief Procurement Officer or appropriate staff person shall include as a requirement of such advertised bids a payment and performance bond in the total contract amount.
+The Chief Procurement Officer, in his or her discretion, may require such payment and performance bonds for bids seeking commodities or services in an amount of $200,000 or less.
+The City Manager shall have the discretion to waive the performance bond requirement in the event of an undue hardship or emergency.
+Pursuant to F.S. § 255.05, the city shall not require a contractor to secure a surety bond from a specific agent or bonding company.
+The requirements of the bonding company such as ratings, shall be determined by the city’s Risk Manager or designee.

-Written addenda will be issued when changes, clarification or amendments to the invitation for bids are deemed necessary.
+Written addenda will be issued when changes, clarification or amendments to the sealed competitive solicitations are deemed necessary.

 Bid Opening Procedure

-- Bids shall be submitted sealed to the City Clerk, or at such location as otherwise designated in the bid, and shall be identified as bids on the envelope.
+- Bids shall be submitted online via the city’s electronic procurement system, or at such location as otherwise designated in the bid.

 - Bids shall be opened in public at City Hall by the City Clerk or designee at the time and place stated in the public notice.
-All bids shall be publicly announced at the time of opening.
+The names of all bidders shall be publicly announced at the time of opening.

 Rejection of Bids

-The City manager and City Commission may reject any bids, parts of all bids, or all bids for any one or more commodities or services included in the proposed contract when the public interest will be served thereby.
-The chief procurement officer shall not accept a bid from a contractor who is in default on the payment of taxes licenses or other moneys due the City.
+The City Manager and City Commission may reject any bids, parts of all bids or all bids for any one or more commodities or services included in the proposed contract when the public interest will be served thereby.

 An initial purchase of, or contract for, commodities or services, in excess of $25,000, shall require the approval of the City Commission, regardless of whether the competitive bidding or competitive proposal procedures were followed.
 Contracts shall be awarded to the lowest responsive, responsible bidder.
-In determining the “lowest responsive, responsible bidder,” the chief procurement officer shall consider:
+In determining the “lowest responsive, responsible bidder,” which provides the best value to the city.
+In determining the “lowest responsive, responsible bidder,” the Chief Procurement Officer shall consider:

 - The prices contained in the bid